jeli-pro/jeli-app-shell/docs/flow.todo.md

 ===

-should gsap animamte auto hide stats card on page scroll down for all view mode, so user can focus on the content.
+data demo page: should gsap animamte auto hide stats card on page scroll down for all view mode, just like SliverAppBar in flutter, so user can focus on the content.

-===
+=== DONE

 calendar view grid block should be aware of viewport so know how much columns to show for certain widht size